-Even when you have disabled HTTP access to your ArcGIS Server site, it is still potentially vulnerable to a class of security attacks known as SSL stripping.
+Even when your ArcGIS Server site's web protocol is set to HTTPS Only, it is still potentially vulnerable to a class of security attacks known as SSL stripping.
 This type of attack exploits a lack of communication from the site to the web browsers of your users, informing them to only use HTTPS requests.
 If an attacker runs a fake copy of your ArcGIS Server site on port 80 and intercepts an initial HTTP request from a user's browser, they could potentially receive compromising security information from the user.

 Starting in 10.6.1, the security configuration string in the site's ArcGIS Server Administrator Directory contains a Boolean property HSTSEnabled, which is set to false by default.
 When this property is updated to true, the ArcGIS Server site tells web browsers to only send requests using secure HTTPS.
 This is done using a header, Strict-Transport-Security, directing the browser to strictly use HTTPS requests for the subsequent period of time defined by its max-age property (which is given in seconds).
 This duration is set to one year: Strict-Transport-Security: max-age=31536000.

-To enable HSTS on your ArcGIS Server site, follow these steps:
+To enable HSTS in your ArcGIS Server site, follow these steps.